St. Nicholas Church (Manhattan): Later administration

-John Nepomucene Neumann became friends with Father Raffeiner, who helped him get settled in New York.
-There he celebrated his first Mass in the church on June 26, 1836, making the church of St. Nicholas his first spiritual home.
-Neumann later became the first American bishop to be canonised in 1977.
+When the future saint, John Nepomucene Neumann, arrived in New York from Bohemia as a seminarian, he became friends with Raffeiner, who helped him get settled in his new country.
+There he celebrated his first Mass in the church on June 26, 1836, making the Church of St. Nicholas his first spiritual home.
+(Neumann later became the first American male to be canonized in 1977.)

-Father Raffeiner was succeeded in 1840 by his assistant, a Benedictine, Nicholas Balleis.
-Father Balleis was succeeded in 1841 by a Franciscan, Rev. John Lewitz.
-Archbishop Hughes brought the Redemptorists into the city, and tendered them the church property of St. Nicholas' at this time.
-The trustee system still obtained; the word of the founder of the parish to his flock had been, "Never give up your property."
-True to these words, the parish retained control of its property, and thereby birth was given to the Holy Redeemer Church.
-Rev. Gabriel Rumpler, C.SS.R., appointed by Bishop John Hughes, was rector of St. Nicholas' until 1844.
-After battling church members and trustees he left to form the Most Holy Redeemer Church on East 3rd Street which soon became the city's leading German Catholic church.
+Raffeiner was succeeded in 1840 by his assistant, Balleis.
+He in turn was succeeded in 1841 by a Franciscan friar, John Lewitz.
+Shortly after, John Hughes, the Bishop of New York, invited the Redemptorists into the city, and entrusted to them the church property of St. Nicholas.
+The trustee system still was in effect, however and the word of the founder of the parish to his flock had been, "Never give up your property!"
+True to these words, the parish trustees retained control of its property, and from there came resulting tensions.
+The new rector, Gabriel Rumpler, C.Ss.R., appointed by Bishop John Hughes, remained in the parish until 1844.
+After battling church members and trustees he left to form the Most Holy Redeemer Church on East 3rd Street, which soon became the city's leading German Catholic church.

-The Capuchin Ambrose Buchmeyer took charge, and remained until his death on October 11, 1861.
-The reminiscences of Father Bonaventure Frey recount how he and his companion, Father Francis, were welcomed in 1855 by Father Buchmeyer and his assistant, Felician Krebesz, and were invited to preach and say Mass at St. Nicholas', before continuing their journey westward.
+A Capuchin friar, Ambrose Buchmeyer, then took charge, and remained until his death on October 11, 1861.
+The reminiscences of Bonaventure Frey recount how he and his companion, Francis Haas, who had both come from Switzerland in 1855 to establish the Capuchin Order formally in the country, were welcomed by Buchmeyer and his assistant, Felician Krebesz, O.M.Cap., and were invited to preach and say Mass in the church before continuing their journey westward.